The Complete Guide to Japan Airlines First Class

 Lastly, it’s possible to redeem Cathay Pacific Asia Miles for Japan Airlines First Class, though this option got a lot less interesting when Cathay Pacific eliminated stopovers on one-way awards in 2020.

-Earning Asia Miles is relatively easy, as it’s a transfer partner of Amex Memberships Rewards at a transfer ratio of 1:0.75, RBC Avion points at a 1:1 ratio, and HSBC Rewards at a ratio of 25,000:8,000.
+Earning Asia Miles is relatively easy, as it’s a transfer partner of Amex Membership Rewards at a transfer ratio of 1:0.75, RBC Avion points at a 1:1 ratio, and HSBC Rewards at a ratio of 25,000:8,000.
 RBC also offers the co-branded RBC Cathay Pacific Visa Platinum Card.

 Redeeming Asia Miles for Cathay Pacific flights is subject to a distance-based award chart.